manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 # Remote indexes

 Remote indexes are represented by [agent](Creating_an_index/Creating_a_distributed_index/Creating_a_distributed_index.md) in the definition of a distributed index.
 Any number of locals and agents may be combined in a distributed index.
 If no locals provided, it will be purely remote index, which serves just as a proxy.
-For example, you may have a frontend Manticore instance which listens on a number of ports and serves dufferent protocols, and then just redirects queries to backends that accept connections only via Manticore's internal binary protocol with, perhaps, persistent connections to avoid a connection establishing overhead.
+For example, you may have a frontend Manticore instance which listens on a number of ports and serves different protocols, and then just redirects queries to backends that accept connections only via Manticore's internal binary protocol with, perhaps, persistent connections to avoid a connection establishing overhead.
 Despite the fact, that such distributed index doesn't serve local indexes itself, it still consumes machine resources, since it still needs to make final calculations such as merging results and calculating final aggregated values.

 ## agent